khingl/khingl.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student of Economics at George Mason University studying institutions, organizations, and the industrial organization of science.
+I am a PhD Student of Economics at George Mason University studying institutions and the industrial organization of science.

 I am on the 2025-2026 academic job market!